 SRAM SHIFTERS/BRAKE LEVERS

-Force shifters have no external cables, so they look as beautiful as they feel, while maximizing aerodynamics.
-They come with a full cable and housing for both derailleurs and brakes.
-Given the design of DoubleTap shifting, please note that SRAM recommends that you use a complete SRAM drivetrain, including both derailleurs, cassette, chain, and crankset in order to optimize shift quality.
+Red DoubleTap shifters come with low-friction shift cable for both derailleurs provided by SRAM.
+Given the intensely unique mechanics of DoubleTap shifting, please note that SRAM recommends that you use a complete SRAM drivetrain, including both derailleurs, cassette, chain, and crankset in order to optimize shift quality.